This post is also available in: हिन्दी (Hindi)

 Shortness of breath: this typically occurs with activity.
 The heart pumps blood inadequately resulting in shortness of breath.

-The other non-specific signs and symptoms that may occur are:
+The other non-specific signs and symptoms of Coronary artery disease that may occur are:

 • Neck pain